-When I arrived in Vietnam, I expected to learn about the horrors of the American-Vietnam War and the injustice of the French colonization.
+When I began my Vietnam travels, I expected to learn about the horrors of the American-Vietnam War and the injustice of the French colonization.
 What I didn’t expect was the memories like this at Ben Thanh: the faces of the vendors and shop proprietors, eager to share their products and passions with me.
 Amidst museums and mausoleums, it’s the markets and family-owned shops where I learned the most about Vietnamese resilience and pride.

 Enterprising eateries in Ben Thanh Market

 Begun as a street market by Vietnamese in the 17th century, walled in by the French, and finally reclaimed by modern city dwellers, the Ben Thanh Market is a microcosm of South Vietnam’s history.
 When Ho Chi Minh City was still known as Saigon, French colonizers built the concrete structure as Les Halles Centrale in 1870 and moved local “wet market” vendors (proprietors of fresh food, including meats, fish, and produce) indoors.